 rights to the former Turistel Tourist and Road Map Guides.

 The new guides called Guias Chiletur Copec can be bought online, at their Head Office in Santiago (Agustinas 1382, Santiago - Phone 2-690 7000) or at any COPEC gas station along Ruta 5.
 They are published in the form of a booklet and divide the country in three main zones: Zona Norte, Zona Centro and Zona Sur.
 The guides provide accurate and quality information on the highlights and main attractions for each area as well as highway maps, city plans, general tourist information and of course where you can find a Copec gas station.

-For 2015 in addition to the regular Guides there is also a Santiago Tourist guide and an Adventure Tourism guide.
+For 2019 in addition to the regular Zone Guides there is also a Santiago Tourist guide a Trekking guide and a National Parks guide.
 Also available are bilingual (Spanish-English) water resistant, folding maps of Chile divided in nine tourist zones.
 They are printed in recycled paper and compatible with GPS Systems.

 You can visit the website Chiletur Copec for more information.
 While the site is in Spanish only, it is fairly intuitive and easy to navigate.
-An intersting feature of the web site is the Cartography page which provides an easy and simple map interface to get acquainted with the geography of Chile's most popular tourist destinations.
+An intersting feature of the web site are the pages Destinos and Planificador which allow you to search a destination and map out your trip and travel cost.